jakimowb/enmapbox_testmigration2/doc/source/dev_section/dev_installation.rst

      Qt Assistant, showing the documentation of the QgsMapCanvas class.

-The recent QGIS API help file `qgis.qch` can be downloaded from https://qgis.org/api/ .
+The recent QGIS API help file ``qgis.qch`` can be downloaded from https://qgis.org/api/ .
 Open the Qt Assistant preferences > Documentatino to add it or other qch files.

 .. figure:: img/qt_assistant_add_qch.png
-     :width: 75%
+     :width: 50%

      Documentations registered to the Qt Assistant

-Qt API help files, e.g. those that document `QtCore` (qtcore.qch), `QtGui` (qtgui.qch) and `Qt.Widgets` (qtwidgets.qch),
-are usually installed with your local Qt installation.
-Windows users can find it in a folder similar to `C:\Program Files\QGIS 3.4\apps\Qt5\doc`.
+Qt API help files, e.g. those that document the QtCore, QtGui and QtWidgets libraries are often installed within your local Qt installation.
+E.g. windows users might find it under `C:\Program Files\QGIS 3.4\apps\Qt5\doc`.
+Just file search for ``qtcore.qch``, ``qtgui.qch`` and ``qtwidgets.qch`` to find the location of Qt help files.

 Qt Designer
 -----------

 The Qt Designer is a powerful tool to create GUI frontends by drawing, drag and drop.
-Created GUI form files are saved in a XML file with file ending `*.ui`.
+Created GUI form files are saved in a XML file with file ending ``*.ui``.
 They can be called from python code that implement the entire backend of a GUI application.